nuclight/tkxgram/docs/db.md

 Have a table (crc32 INT, dictionary BLOB) ??? may be language_id also?

 Don't compress texts less than 90 bytes as per RFC 2394 recommendation, or whose compressed versions expands more than uncompressed (in total length, with header described below).
-In compressed BLOB, first 3 bytes are `'*z\0'` (meaning gz, bz, xz, lz, ...) to be distinguishable from UTF8 text, next 1 byte is compressor (TODO: have them named in separate table?), then follows 4 bytes of CRC32 of dictionary used to compress.
+In compressed BLOB, first 3 bytes are `'?z\0'` (meaning gz, bz, xz, lz, ...) to be distinguishable from UTF8 text, next 1 byte is compressor (TODO: have them named in separate table?), then follows 4 bytes of CRC32 of dictionary used to compress.
 Then data which decompressor will understand.
 E.g. `deflate` allows 32 Kb dictionaries and checks them with CRC32.

 TODO what if no dict - waste 4 zero bytes or reduce to 128 compressors?
 -> make compressor SQLite varint format (actually Perl's `pack('w')`) so it can has flags and be extensible

 As dictionaries are supposed to be cached in memory, as `deflate` has 32 Kb limit which will not waste much, there should not be many of them, so there is problem to have good dictionary.
 Possible way is to process corpus of texts for several years, split them to words (here Unicode normalization and FTS tokenizers must be taken into account), drop words with length 3 chars or less, sort words by rarest first frequent last then by length shortest last, and take `tail -c 32768` of this output as dictionary TBD eliminate space in this output?

 TBD as edits are often just correcting typos, combine text compression with Fossil delta?
 Then need an algo to look for similar text to take as delta... edit versions are natural candidates, but that's not always the case, and may be possible from another group.
-Also, this contradicts is we want to support deleting edits (intermediate, oldest) - this may require repacking other texts, and first have to find them!
+Also, this contradicts to feature we want to support deleting edits (intermediate, oldest... for conserving space and preventing DoS against us with many edits) - this may require repacking other texts, and first have to find them!

 ## CBOR repeated strings